Pompeo tells SE Asia to stand up to China, shun its firms | Law-Order

 Asked about China-U.S. tensions on Tuesday in an interview with Reuters, Indonesian Foreign Minister Retno Marsudi said: "We don't want to get trapped by this rivalry."
 China's State Councillor Wang Yi on Wednesday told the ASEAN ministers that the United States was interfering in the South China Sea and was driving its militarisation.

-U.S. ally the Philippines is among countries where blacklisted firms have secured lucrative contracts, but its president says those will go ahead.
-ASEAN ministers held remote meetings on Thursday with Japan and also Australia.
+U.S. ally the Philippines is among countries where blacklisted firms have secured lucrative contracts.
+Its president says those will go ahead.
+ASEAN ministers also held remote meetings on Thursday with Japan and Australia.

 Foreign Minister Marise Payne said Australia was committed to a peaceful Indo-Pacific "free from coercion and with sovereignty, international law and the rights of all states respected and upheld."
 Vietnam Foreign Minister Pham Binh Minh in a statement welcomed the U.S. role in supporting ASEAN's hope for peace, stability, security and freedom of navigation.
-(Additional reporting by Khanh Vu and James Pearson; Writing by Martin Petty; Editing by Hugh Lawson)
+(Additional reporting by Khanh Vu and James Pearson; Writing by Martin Petty; Editing by Hugh Lawson and Peter Graff)

 ALSO READ